-This section must also cover what you learned by consulting stakeholders.
+This section must also cover how consultation was taken into consideration and how it shaped the preferred option.
 Were your assumptions validated?
-Did your estimates of potential regulatory costs pass muster?
+Are your estimates of the total effect of the proposal reasonable?
 Did stakeholders suggest any alternative policy approaches that you hadn't thought of?
 Were you able to find acceptable solutions to any of the problems identified?
-Is your preferred option generally supported, or are there going to be problems implementing it?
+Is your preferred option generally workable, or are there going to be problems implementing it?